 Departing from Montreal, you will drive west across the border into rural Ontario (no passport required!).
 On your way, you will be entering the beautiful Thousand Islands region, where forested islands lie amid tranquil lakes.
 Take to the water and step aboard a cruiser to explore the magnificent scenery of the Thousand Islands.
 This wonderfully lush island landscape is dotted with luxurious cottages and vast estates.
 The cruise will take you past Boldt Castle, Zavikon Island and Millionaire’s Row.
 Overnight in Gananoque.

-Day 14 Gananoque to Toronto to London - End of Tour
+Day 14 Gananoque to Toronto, fly home - End of Tour

 Take a leisurely drive along Lake Ontario and return to Toronto's Pearson International Airport to check in for your return flight home.Want to alter anything?

 Please call one of our travel experts on 020 7616 9933 to tell us your requirements

 Daily departure dates between May and Oct 2018

 Price based on London departure, call for other departure airports

 Please note prices and availability are subject to change

 call for more details.